gallypette/XMRig_samples/README.md

 # XMRig_samples
-XMRig samples to play with
+XMRig samples to play with, password is 'infected'